RicoJia/ricojia.github.io/_posts/2022/2022-01-04-deep-learning-introduction.markdown

 Traditionally, the ratio of Training vs Hold out vs Validation is: 70%/20%/10%.
 For Big data: 98%/1%/1%

+But if there are data whose distribution won't show up in real life, you don't add it.

+If you have data from a distribution, it's not exactly problematic to add them to the training data.
+Adding them to the test / dev sets are problematic though.

+If you have some new data to take into account, but they are pretty small.
+Augment them would be a good idea.

 #### Principle 1 - Data Split Should Keep The Same Distribution

 It is important that all datasets **come from the same distribution**.
 One way to do this is through **"stratified sampling"**.
 Stratified sampling is commonly used in surveys, where each subgroup (a.k.a strata) in a population is proportionately drawn from.
 That is, if we have a city with 60% population over 40, then in a survey for 100 people, we want to choose 60 people over 40.